Cybercrime money-launders busted by European police, FBI

 The international police operation “2BaGoldMule” led by Portuguese investigators and the FBI included 14 more European countries, under the umbrella of Europol.
 Europol said that more than 40 homes were searched by agents in Spain, Italy, Bulgaria and Latvia in the operation.

 Most of the house searches were carried out in Latvia, where six arrests were made.
-Another six arrests were made in Britain, four in Spain, and one each Portugal, Poland, the U.S. and Australia, according to Europol.
+Another six arrests were made in Britain, four in Spain, and one each in Portugal, Poland, the U.S. and Australia, according to Europol.

 The ring “QQAAZZ” allegedly laundered cybercriminals’ stolen funds, transferring them between hundreds of bank accounts held in banks across the world, officials said.
 The ring included citizens of Russia, Latvia, Georgia, Bulgaria, Romania, and Belgium, according to the U.S. Justice Department.
 The ring laundered money stolen from victims in the U.S. and European countries.
 The suspects face criminal investigations in the U.S., Portugal, Spain and the U.K.